TheRemote/Legendary-Java-Minecraft-Paper/README.md

 A popular place to get plugins is: <a href="https://dev.bukkit.org/bukkit-plugins">https://dev.bukkit.org/bukkit-plugins</a>

 <h2>TZ (timezone) Environment Variable</h2>
-You can change the timezone from the default "America/Denver" to own timezone using this environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e TZ="America/Denver" -p 25565:25565 05jchambers/legendary-java-minecraft-paper:latest</pre>
+You can change the timezone from the default "America/Denver" to own timezone using this environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e TZ="America/Denver" -p 25565:25565 --restart unless-stopped 05jchambers/legendary-java-minecraft-paper:latest</pre>
 A <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones">list of Linux timezones is available here</a>

+<h2>BackupCount Environment Variable</h2>
+By default the server keeps 10 rolling backups that occur each time the container restarts.
+You can override this using the BackupCount environment variable:<pre>docker run -it -v yourvolumename:/minecraft -e BackupCount=20 -p 25565:25565 --restart unless-stopped 05jchambers/legendary-java-minecraft-paper:latest</pre>

 <h2>Troubleshooting Note - Oracle Virtual Machines</h2>
 A very common problem people have with the Oracle Virtual Machine tutorials out there that typically show you how to use a free VM is that the VM is much more difficult to configure than just about any other product / offering out there.<br>